 Mechanically the T-Cart had four wheels, a squared-open body, and accommodated four passengers.
 It was hung on four elliptic springs and had a cut under, which distinguished it from the Stanhope-Phaeton.

-Tilbury – The Tilbury was named for the English carriage builder who invented it.
-It was invented to solve various mechanical problems with two-wheel suspension and was considered “unsightly.”
-The only advantage this vehicle was its lightness.
+Tilbury – The Tilbury was named for the English carriage builder who invented it to solve various mechanical problems with two-wheel suspension.
+This vehicle was considered “unsightly” with the only advantage being its lightness.
 However, in reality, it was the heaviest two-wheeled vehicle, except for the Cabriolet.
 It had a paneled body and a transverse iron frame, surmounted by a cross-spring, from which the body hung by the means of two braces fastened to two elbow-springs.
 In addition, it seated two passengers.

 Tilt-Cart – This was a Scottish vehicle.